dscape/rewrite/README.md

      Dispatches to : /resource/server.xqy?action=ping

 ###  ✔ 1.2. verbs
-Let's start by defining some properties that are common amongst all verbs: get, put, post, delete, and head.
+Some properties that are common amongst all verbs: get, put, post, delete, and head.
+For information regarding these properties refer the wiki section on [How Verbs Work][22]

 ### 1.2.1.1. dynamic paths
 If you think about a website like twitter.com the first level path is given to users, e.g. `twitter.com/dscape`.
 This means that we need to route all our first levels display user information.